Branch President

 These Portfolios are activated as needed and deemed necessary to the functioning of the Branch.

 Other portfolios may be assigned to Committee Members, as the need arises.
 As you can see, there are many opportunities to become involved in your Legion.
-If something interests you, please contact our Branch President or any Member of the Executive Committee.
+If something interests you, please contact our Branch President or any Member of the Executive Committee for more information.

 Cadet Liaisons